Bonded braids and the Markov theorem: Introduction

 \section{Introduction}

+Proteins can fold into entangled conformations, where the spatial arrangement of the backbone chain forms a nontrivial mathematical knot \cite{Mansfield1994, virnau2006intricate, dabrowski2019knotprot, dabrowski2017tie}.
 Intramolecular bonds in proteins, such as disulfide bridges, give rise to complex entanglements that cannot be captured by classical knot theory.
-To model such structures, recent work has extended knot theory to the theory of bonded knots \cite{gabrovsek2025bracket, gabrovvsek2021invariant, adams2020knot, Goundaroulis2017, gugumcu2022invariants}.
+To model such structures, recent work has extended knot theory to the theory of bonded knots \cite{adams2020knot, gabrovvsek2021invariant, gabrovsek2025bracket, Goundaroulis2017, gugumcu2022invariants, dabrowski2024theta, bruno2024knots, sulkowska2020folding}.
 In these models, bonds are represented as embedded arcs connecting points on a knot (or open curve), allowing one to topologically describe folding and entanglement phenomena in biological macromolecules (see \autoref{fig:valvet}).